susujkgyhv/Cr4shed-Rootless/README.md

 ## Important :
-This update needs [xpcToolStrap] and [libnotifications] , both of which we've already updated ,
+This update needs [CrossOverIPC] and [libnotifications] , both of which we've already updated ,